eallenOP/gdte/critical-reflection-step-1.md

+# Learning Design for Teaching in a Tertiary Context—Elise Allen
+## Assessment Task 1: The Learning Design Plan

-## Step 1: Reflectively describe the learning design plan
+### Step 1: Reflectively describe the learning design plan
 1. Creating the plan
     1. I approached the task by looking at a current course I teach and, during everyday teaching practice, identifying areas that needed improvement.
 These areas became the focus of new learning design.
     2. The main decisions I made during the creation of the plan were around the scope of the learning design.
 I had to decide how much of the course to focus on, and selected the most important areas in need of change.
 It was not going to be possible to implement changes over the whole course.